glitchwolfe/justin-and-dragons/README.md

 - Improve the logic behind comparing party members on event changes
 - Fix animations for members joining/leaving
 - Adjust positioning of party members
-- Choose new sprites for all party members
+- Choose new sprites for all party members (WIP)

 * Backgrounds:
 - Fix width calculation for parallax layers (in firefox)